mneinast/TraceBaseDocs/README.md

 1) `python mkdocs serve --verbose` (verbose is optional but recommended)

 The site can be accessed at http://127.0.0.1:8000/repo-name/

+### Deploy the site
+Use mkdocs to deploy the site to this repo's github pages.
+1) `python mkdocs gh-deploy`
+2) site is deployed at [https://mneinast.github.io/TraceBaseDocs/](https://mneinast.github.io/TraceBaseDocs/)

 ## Known Issues and Workarounds
 Markdown notation includes some quirks and Obsidian interpretation of markdown is slightly different than mkdocs in some cases.
 Here is a list of differences between Obsidian and mkdocs / basic requirements for markdown documentation: